unicode-org/message-format-wg/docs/consensus_decisions.md

 # Consensus Decisions

+> [!NOTE]
+> This document is historical.
+This mechanism was replaced with design documents and meeting notes.

 During its proceedings, the working group has reached internal consensus on a number of issues.
 This document enumerates those, and provides a reference for later actions.